6DiegoDiego9/VBA-dotNET-regex/README.md

 **Manual Method**
    - In your VBA project, import all the `.cls` and `.bas` files from the root directory of this repository.
-   - import the files CLRHost.cls and ExitHandler.bas from the vb2clr library (https://github.com/jet2jet/vb2clr) by @jet2jet
+   - Import the files CLRHost.cls and ExitHandler.bas from the vb2clr library (https://github.com/jet2jet/vb2clr) by @jet2jet
    - Add the Type Library reference 'Common Runtime Language Execution Engine' and 'mscorlib.dll'

 ## Quick Start